umee-network/umee/docs/architecture/ADR-007-bad-debt.md

 In the former case, the system would also confiscate any remaining collateral, as though it were a liquidator, and would have to process the collateral in a way of our choosing (e.g. exchange for base assets, and add them to reserves).

-In the latter case, liquidators would first have liquidate the portion of the debt that can be exchanged for collateral, reducing the total burden on reserves when the borrow is being repaid.
+In the latter case, liquidators would first have to liquidate the portion of the debt that can be exchanged for collateral, reducing the total burden on reserves when the borrow is being repaid.

 Also in the latter case, if liquidators do not (for whatever reason) liquidate until the under-collateralized account's collateral is zero, its borrows would continue to accrue interest and remain ineligible for bad debt repayment.
 This should not be a common case, as long as liquidation incentives exist, but might happen if liquidators are sparse, or if the remaining collateral is so small that it is not worth the gas fee to retrieve.